RandomDuck/TTS-Twitch/readme.md

 ### dealing with settings
 The settings file has values to personalise ur bot experiance.
 #### disabling commands
-Disable the commands by changing them from "true" to "false", this requires a reboot.
+Commands can be disabled on the go in the UI, However to Disable the commands on boot (or to change the default state of a command) you must edit the config by changing them from "true" to "false", this requires.
 ```json
 "activeCommands": {
     "tts": true,